 New Delhi serves as the tactical staging ground for a private assembly of the most influential figures in the global hospitality sector.
 Executives from major airlines, hotel conglomerates, and technology platforms are gathering for the Skift India Intelligence Summit to dissect a market that many analysts believe will dictate the next decade of global tourism growth.
 Participants include Mugdha Sinha, Managing Director of the India Tourism Development Corporation, alongside C-suite leaders from private equity and digital distribution networks.
+The update was dated March 13, 2026.
+Closed doors shield these discussions from the public, a necessity for the level of strategic transparency required to address India's complex regulatory environment.
+Participants are focusing on the aggressive expansion of the middle class, a demographic shift that has already altered flight paths across the Middle East and Southeast Asia.
+Market data reveals that Indian travelers are no longer satisfied with budget regional options, shifting their focus toward luxury long-haul experiences in Europe and North America.

 Numbers alone do not tell the full story.

 Investors are looking specifically at how the $18.8 billion spent by Indian outbound travelers in 2023 will grow by 2026.
 The shift in spending habits coincides with a massive domestic push to upgrade regional airports and railway connectivity.
-Still, the primary interest for the Skift assembly remains the restructuring of the domestic airline industry, which is currently dominated by two massive entities following years of consolidation.
+Still, the primary interest for the Skift assembly remains the restructuring of the domestic airline industry, which is dominated by two massive entities following years of consolidation.
 But the focus is not solely on movement; it is on the friction points that prevent India from capturing a larger slice of the global inbound market.

 Outbound travel from India has moved beyond mere tourism to become a significant driver of global economic policy.
 Countries such as Thailand, Malaysia, and Sri Lanka have recently implemented visa-free entry for Indian passport holders to capture this specific revenue stream.
 By contrast, Western nations continue to grapple with visa processing backlogs that analysts at the summit suggest are costing billions in lost potential revenue.
 Recent data from the Reserve Bank of India indicates that spending on overseas travel has reached record highs even as global inflation pressures other markets.